Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Firewall configuration, management and monitoring experience are essential.
 Experience of FortiGate products is a bonus/preferable.

-TCP/IP networking, DNS, DHCP, Active Directory, SSL, 2FA skills are essential for this position.
+TCP/IP networking, DNS, DHCP, Active Directory, SSL, 2FA and OT skills are required for this position.

 Knowledge of Windows Server and desktop operating systems configuration & troubleshooting and SCCM/MECM skills would be advantageous.